anthony-tran2/ants-events/README.md

 A web application for forgetful people who want to keep track of their events.

 I built this application because I am a very forgetful person so I wanted to build an app that helps me keep track of all the events I have going on in my life.
-It would be a real pain though to have to go to the application all the time to check when your events are so in accordance to one of the three greate virtues of a good programmer, laziness, I set up automatic email notifications that the user can opt in to if they so desire.
+It would be a real pain though to have to go to the application all the time to check when your events are so in accordance to one of the three great virtues of a good programmer, laziness, I set up automatic email notifications that the user can opt into if they so desire.

 [Live Demo](https://ants-events.herokuapp.com/)